adobe-fonts/adobe-variable-font-prototype/README.md

 # Adobe Variable Font Prototype

-OpenType-CFF2 variable font made from [UFO] sources derived from [Source Serif Pro], designed by [Frank Grießhammer].
+Variable font in OpenType-CFF2 and TrueType formats, made from [UFO] sources derived from [Source Serif Pro], designed by [Frank Grießhammer].

-This font is intended to serve as a test and demonstration for environments and workflows that support the Compact Font Format flavor of the [OpenType variable fonts].
+The font files are intended to serve as test cases for environments and workflows that aim to support [OpenType variable fonts].

-The font is functional but it's not considered *shippable* — see [Current limitations].
+The fonts are functional but are not considered *shippable* — see [Current limitations].
-We plan to update it as the tools improve.
+We plan to update them as the tools improve.

 [UFO]: http://unifiedfontobject.org/
 [Source Serif Pro]: https://github.com/adobe-fonts/source-serif-pro